Kshy0/CaMa-Flood-GPU/README.md

 The `target_gpus` parameter specifies the number of GPUs for basin workload distribution.
 In high-resolution cases—especially with `glb_03min` or finer maps—too many bifurcations may merge large basins, causing severe load imbalance on 4+ GPU runs.
-This option lets CaMa-Flood-GPU cut a small number of inter-basin links to improve balance.
+This option lets CaMa-Flood-GPU cut a small number of cross-basin links to improve balance.

 - ### 1.
 Prepare data